hojin-kim/blog/_pages/about.md

 Office address : (34141) Room 4420, Building E6, KAIST, 291 Daehak-ro, Yuseong-gu, Daejeon, Republic of Korea

 Email address : `ho***k**@kaist.ac.kr` ; you can fill asterisks(`*`) with characters from my name.

+Homepage (hosted by affilation) : [https://mathsci.kaist.ac.kr/~hjkim/](https://mathsci.kaist.ac.kr/~hjkim/).
+This homepage is meant to be similar to this about page.

 ---
 _Last updated: Jan.
 15th, 2022._